waynodiablo/Oystercard/boris_bikes/boris_bikes_version_0.md

 Add some basic explanation of the project to the README and then create a Github repo called 'boris-bikes' (note: please please ensure that the repo on Github is called exactly this, please ensure you use a hypen '-' and not an underscore '_'), and then connect your local repo to the Github repo and push the changes to the README up to Github and confirm that they are visible on Github.
 This is a critical backup of your local changes to a remote machine that you MUST repeat as regularly as possible, ideally each time you get your tests to go green.

 Anyhow, this is all just throat clearing activity before we start specifying the behaviour of our system with rspec tests, but we want to ensure we are set up to carefully backup the detailed history of the work we are doing.
+Now we are going to iterate through a series of stages creating our first feature test, our first unit test, refactoring and so forth.

 ## Stage 1: First Feature Test